utkucandogan/Lab-Scheduling/README.md

 # Lab Scheduling
-!
-There is a known error of creating overlapping laboratory sessions, currently seems to only happen where there is just 1 TA.

 This is a program to choose fitting laboratory slots for multiple students and TAs.

 The program takes student schedules (divided as academic, non-academic load, and free time), and TA schedules (busy, free time) as CSV files and some parameters defined in the `main.py` file.